Article

 NPS photo.

-The Clarno Formation in John Day Fossil Beds National Monument also contains much volcanic ash and also significant silicified fossils of wood, seeds, and nuts.
+The Clarno Formation in John Day Fossil Beds National Monument also contains much volcanic ash and significant silicified fossils of wood, seeds, and nuts.

 The volcanic mud flow (lahar) deposits in Yellowstone National Park and Florissant Fossil Beds National Monument contain extensive occurrences of petrified wood and stumps.
 Lahars usually contain great volumes of volcanic ash.
 The mud flows also buried trees and forests, creating the perfect combination for silicification to occur.